 What is ITIL® Best Practice?

 ITIL advocates that IT services are aligned to the needs of the business and support its core processes.
-It provides guidance to organizations and individuals on how to use IT as a tool to facilitate business change, transformation and growth.
+The ITIL approach provides guidance to organizations and individuals on how to use IT as a tool to facilitate business change, transformation and growth.

 For more information on the ITIL Service Management approach and its benefits, read our white paper, ITIL: The Basics.